The Power of Unplugging from Social Media

 It can be easy to feel like we're always surrounded by our friends and families when we are online.
 Once you log off of social media, we instantly feel lonely though.
 What we as humans crave is in person, human interaction.
 It's important to unplug and spend time in person when we have the chance.

 It Quiets Your Mind

 When was the last time you just sat in silence?
 It's natural for us to take our phones everywhere.
 We pay more attention to what's going on in our online friends' lives rather than everything happening around us.
 This constant consumption of social media can be overwhelming and in return, create more anxiety.
 Create some time to unplug from social media in silence, and see how it affects your anxiety levels.

 You May Sleep Better

-Data from a 2013 survey in PEW shows that 44 percent of people sleep with their phones by their sides.
-Not only will your phone be pinging all night with emails, Facebook and Twitter notifications, but you’re more likely to reach over to grab your phone throughout the night to check it as well.
-Not only that, the blue light on your phone makes it hard for your brain to transition into “sleep mode”.
-Giving yourself an hour or 2 with no phone or laptop can make the transition into sleep easier.
+Data from a 2013 survey at the Pew Research Center shows that 44 percent of people sleep with their phones by their sides.
+Not only will your phone be pinging all night with emails, Facebook and Twitter notifications, but you're more likely to reach over to grab your phone throughout the night to check it as well.
+Additionally, the blue light on your phone makes it hard for your brain to transition into "sleep mode."
+Giving yourself an hour or two with no phone or laptop can make the transition to sleep easier.

 The Right Time to Unplug from Social Media

 Some times unplugging from social media are more beneficial than others.
 Watch the video below to learn more.